EduardoVernier/dynamic-projections/README.md

 [Example](Docs/images/walk-img.png) -
 [Video](Docs/videos/walk-avi-10.avi)

-There are 3 classes, in one the values of the dimensions start low and go high, one the values start high and decrease over time, and in the last, they stay roughly the same.
-For all of them there is noise added (see example).
+There are three classes, in one the values of the dimensions start low and go high, one the values start high and decrease over time, and in the last, they stay roughly the same.
+For all of them, there is noise added (see example).
 This is supposed to be a "ground-truth" dataset with simple dynamics.

 **TABLE**